NREL/HPC/languages/julia/how-to-guides/install-HSL-and-Ipopt.md

 ### Prerequisites

 As noted in the [Ipopt install instructions](https://coin-or.github.io/Ipopt/INSTALL.html), we will need `pkg-config` as well as a C and Fortran compiler.  `pkg-config` is available by default on Eagle.
 For the compilers, we will be using the GNU compiler suite (gcc and gfortran).
 These can be accessed on Eagle by loading the appropriate module.
-In theory, this should work with any version of the GNU compilers but we used version 8.2.0.
-These can be loaded by typing `module load gcc/8.2.0`.
+This should work with any version of the GNU compilers but we used version 8.4.0.
+These can be loaded by typing `module load gcc/8.4.0`.

 ### Metis (Optional)